When and Where

 How much does it cost?

 The cost of monthly outings varies based on the event.
-Our typical outing costs the Scout $20.
+Our typical outing costs is $35 per scout.

-Some of our outings have addition program costs which are included as a part of the outing.
+Some of outings have addition program costs which are included as a part of the outing.

-Each year between the end of the school year and before the 4th of July, the Troop spends a week at a Boy Scout Summer camp.
-The boys live in tents and eat in a dining hall.
+Each year between the end of the school year and before the 4th of July, the Troop spends a week at a BSA Summer camp.
+The scouts live in tents and eat in a dining hall.

 During the day, the Scouts spend time working on Merit Badges, Scout skills and having fun outdoors.
 In the evening there are games and programs to engage and involve them.